phgwiki/phg-wiki/src/ch1.md

 The description of psychological health and disease is a simple one.
 It is a matter of the identifications and alienations of the self: If a man identifies with his forming self, does not inhibit his own creative excitement and reaching toward the coming solution; and conversely, if he alienates what is not organically his own and therefore cannot be vitally interesting, but rather disrupts the figure/background, then he is psychologically healthy, for he is exercising his best power and will do the best he can in the difficult circumstances of the world.
 But on the contrary, if he alienates himself and because of false identifications tries to conquer his own spontaneity, then he creates his life dull, confused, and painful.
 The system of identifications and alienations we shall call the “ego.”

 From this point of view, our method of therapy is as follows: to train the ego, the various identifications and alienations, by experiments of deliberate awareness of one’s various functions, until the sense is spontaneously revived that “it is I who am thinking, perceiving, feeling, and doing this.”
 At this point the patient can take over on his own.

-[^3][1]Imitating Aristotle, modern psychologists (especially of the nineteenth century) start with the mere physics of the objects of perception, and then switch to the biology of the organs, etc. But they lack Aristotle’s saving and accurate insight that “in act,” in sensing, the object and the organ are identical.
     </div>
   </div>
 </div>

-## Commentary
-- Пример примечания к термину *organismic*.